Plant Whisperer. Looking forward to hear your questions :D

 I was a student helper for 4 years at my old university in Germany (Albert-Ludwigs-Universität, Freiburg im Breisgau), before working as a PhD student and later as a Post-Doctoral scientist at the John Innes Centre.

-I love it when an experiment works!
+Favourite thing to do in my job: I love it when an experiment works!
 I work with wheat, so I have to plan my experiments a long time in advance (usually 6-18 months).
 When your experiment works after that long time, it is very satisfying! #geek

 I am a Post-Doctoral scientist and my work focuses around the genetics of plants.
 That means that I am trying to understand how different genes in a plant affect the look and size of a plant (what scientists call a ‘phenotype’).